 The catalogue shows all the artwork, some with the a description, all with original photographs used as the background for the artwork.

-Next market attendance hopefully will be Saturday 8th July and /or Sunday 10th July
+Next market attendance will be notified

 3rd Saturday of the month, 8 - 2pm.

 1st Saturday of the month 8am to 1pm.